Deterministic Snapshot-Bound Control

 Commit-gated activation of externally effective computing state

-External authority is not assumed from execution — it emerges only from a recorded deterministic state transition.
+External authority is not assumed from execution.
+It emerges only from a recorded deterministic state transition.

 The Problem